Herlufsholm Clothing

 Accessories:

-• Belts are black, blue, or gray.
+- Belts must be black, blue, or grey.

-• Gloves must be in the school’s dark grey, dark blue, or black colors.
+- Gloves must be in the school’s dark grey, dark blue, or black colors.

 Leisurewear